jeffersonroth/jjrf-demo-rauxa/README.md

 ## Backend

-In order to host the app to Heroku, a Express server were created.
+In order to host the app to Heroku, a Express server was created.